Marco-Congedo/PosDefManifoldML.jl/docs/src/MainModule.md

 ### notation & nomenclature

-Throughout the code and the examples of this package the following notation is followed:
+Throughout the code of this package the following notation is followed:

 - **scalars** and **vectors** are denoted using lower-case letters, e.g., `y`,